Install Determined on Kubernetes#

 Before installing Determined on a Kubernetes cluster, please ensure that the following prerequisites are satisfied:

-• The Kubernetes cluster should be running Kubernetes version >= 1.21 and <= 1.25, though later versions may work.
+• The Kubernetes cluster should be running Kubernetes version >= 1.21.

 • You should have access to the cluster via kubectl.